-Ancon Medical has developed a revolutionary technology called Nanoparticle Biometric Tagging that gives medical professionals the capability to detect deadly diseases in a patient’s breath.
+Ancon Medical has developed a revolutionary technology called Nanoparticle Biomarker Tagging that gives medical professionals the capability to detect deadly diseases in a patient’s breath.

 How does NBT work?